Course Wait List Information

 Information and Operations Management

-After submitting a wait list request, you will receive an e-mail confirmation that your request has been entered into the database.
+After submitting a wait list request, you will receive a confirmation message indicating that your request has been received.
 Your request is under consideration until you are contacted by an advisor.
 You will be notified via e-mail whether or not your wait list request is approved.

 Please do not contact us to inquire about the status of your request prior to the review date, as this will only slow the process.

-1. The INFO Department’s wait list request system is for ISTM and SCMT (non-honors) courses only, as well as BUSN 203.
+1. The INFO Department’s wait list request system is for ISTM and SCMT (non-honors) courses and BUSN 203 only.
 There is a “no forcing” policy in effect for all Business Honors classes.
-Wait list requests for courses offered by other departments (e.g. MGMT, FINC, KINE, etc.) are handled by the respective department.
+Wait list requests for courses offered by other departments (e.g., MGMT, FINC, KINE, STAT) are handled by the respective department.

 2. Submitting a wait list request does not guarantee a seat in a class.
-We approve enrollment from the wait list based on need (if and where space permits).
+The INFO Department approves enrollment from the wait list based on need (if and where space permits).

-3. We review wait list requests in batches according to the review schedule posted on the wait list request system home page.
-An advisor will notify you after a decision is made regarding your wait list request.
+3. Wait list requests will be reviewed in batches according to the review schedule posted on the wait list request system landing page.
+A student will be notified by an advisor after a decision is made regarding his/her wait list request.

 4. The following issues are not appropriate considerations for wait list requests: